To Do Today: Take a Trip to the Sea via the T

 Beat the heat with an ocean breeze at these Greater Boston area beaches

-If you’ve been dreaming of heading to a beach, but don’t have a car, you’re in luck—there are more than a dozen beaches reachable easily and cheaply by MBTA.
-Check out our list of Boston-area beaches (from north to south) just a hop, skip, or jump away on the T. As noted, a few are available only by commuter rail.
+If you’ve been dreaming of heading to a beach, but don’t have a car, you’re in luck—there are more than a dozen beaches reachable easily and cheaply by MBTA trains and buses.
+Check out our list of Greater Boston area beaches (from north to south) just a hop, skip, or jump away on the T. As noted, a few are available only by commuter rail.
 Getting to some requires additional bus connections and a bit of a walk, so be sure to check the map above for directions.

 The Blue Line:

 Among the northernmost beaches accessible by T are the Nahant, Lynn, and King’s Beaches—all part of the Lynn Shore & Nahant Beach Reservation.
 More than four miles of public waterfront provide a welcome escape from the city’s heat.
 You’ll find ball fields and racquetball and tennis courts near the Lynnway Rotary and a tot lot at Ward Bathhouse.
 Find a map of the beaches here.

 By the T: To reach Nahant Beach, take the Blue Line to Wonderland and then a 439 bus to Nahant Rd opp Wilson Rd.
 For Lynn Beach and King’s Beach, take the Blue Line to Wonderland, and then take a 441 or 442 bus to Broad St @ Nahant St and walk for about 8 minutes, or a 455 bus to Union St @ Exchange St and walk for about 15 minutes.